-Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety-related incidents to Security and/or RMCAD Staff in a timely and accurate manner.
+Community members, students, faculty, staff, and guests are encouraged to report all crimes and public safety-related incidents to the Department of Safety and Security and/or RMCAD Staff in a timely and accurate manner.
 Colorado Revised Statute 18-8-115 (Duty to report a crime - liability for disclosure) states:

-It is the duty of every corporation or person who has reasonable grounds to believe that a crime has been committed to promptly report the suspected crime to law enforcement authorities.
+"It is the duty of every corporation or person who has reasonable grounds to believe that a crime has been committed to promptly report the suspected crime to law enforcement authorities.
 Notwithstanding any other provision of the law to the contrary, a corporation or person may disclose information concerning a suspected crime to other persons or corporations for the purpose of giving notice of the possibility that other such criminal conduct may be attempted which may affect the persons or corporations notified.
 When acting in good faith, such corporation or person shall be immune from any civil liability for such reporting or disclosure.
-This duty shall exist notwithstanding any other provision of the law to the contrary; except that this section shall not require disclosure of any communication privileged by law.
+This duty shall exist notwithstanding any other provision of the law to the contrary; except that this section shall not require disclosure of any communication privileged by law."

-Crimes should be reported to the Safety & Security Department and/or RMCAD Staff for inclusion within the annual crime statistics if they occurred within RMCAD's defined Clery boundaries.
-Such crimes may be used to aid in the provision of timely warnings or safety advisories to the RMCAD community.
+Crimes should be reported to the Department of Safety and Security and/or RMCAD Staff for inclusion within the annual crime statistics if they occurred within RMCAD's defined Clery boundaries.
+Such crimes may be used to aid in the provision of timely warnings, emergency notifications, or safety advisories to the RMCAD community.